The Human Touch in the Age of AI:

 You’ve been sounding the alarm about data inclusion and health equity for several years.
 Your current research pivots from diagnostics to care delivery.
 Why the shift and how do you see technology helping or hurting the physician experience?

-The last major technological innovation in our field —electronic health records (EHRs)— was widely anticipated to make writing notes easier, prevent errors, and improve healthcare delivery.
+The last major technological innovation in our field —electronic health records (EHRs)—was widely anticipated to make writing notes easier, prevent errors, and improve health care delivery.
 In reality, it has had one of the most detrimental impacts on the practice of medicine.
 A significant portion of physician burnout stems from our computer work and a resulting sense of disconnection from patients as we stare at computer screens.
-Additionally, when physicians focus on their computers, patients often feel unheard, worsening disassociation, and weakening the therapeutic relationship.
+Additionally, when physicians focus on their computers, patients often feel unheard, worsening dissociation, and weakening the therapeutic relationship.

-Our research, which was just funded by the American Medical Association, aims to understand the importance of human factors and their environment in healthcare delivery.
-This includes assessing emergency physician computer use and identifying tasks to automated.
-Operationalizing frictioned parts of emergency medicine—such as ordering, writing notes, retrieving data, and summarizing information—may allow us to be more present for patient interactions.
-Narrative medicine has shown this approach can improve the data gathered at the point of care and the impact decision-making.
+Our research, which is funded by the American Medical Association, aims to understand the importance of human factors and their environment in health care delivery.
+This includes assessing emergency physician computer use and identifying tasks to automate.
+Operationalizing high-friction parts of emergency medicine—such as ordering, writing notes, retrieving data, and summarizing information—may allow us to be more present for patient interactions.
+Narrative Medicine has shown this approach can improve the data gathered at the point of care and impact decision-making.

 What is Narrative Medicine and how can ambient AI improve patient care?